vinodnextcoder/RAG-ZERO-HERO-10DAYS/Day-08_RAG_Using_LangChain_or_LlamaIndex/README.md

 ## 1. Beginner-Friendly Introduction

-Now that you've built RAG from scratch, it's time to learn the frameworks that make it easier! **LangChain** and **LlamaIndex** are popular frameworks that abstract away the complexity and provide powerful features out of the box.
+Now that you've built RAG from scratch, it's time to learn the frameworks that make it easier! **LangChain** and **LlamaIndex** are popular frameworks that abstract away the complexity and provide powerful features out of the box

 **Why use frameworks?**
 - **Faster development**: Pre-built components